Q&A October

 From left Carollyn Kavanagh, Jenn Brazier and Raymond Zada, in front of Raymond’s work At Face Value, 2013, widescreen video 2’29”.
 Adelaide City Council Emerging Curator program, the opening of 8, at Adelaide Town Hall.

-Can you talk about your connections to ANAT?
+Can you tell us about your connection to ANAT?

 I joined ANAT in 2018, and honestly, it’s been a pretty exciting journey for me.
 In this role, I get to bring together all my skills, which include my background in design, my communication experience, and my curatorial aspirations.
 ANAT is a small, absolutely dedicated team.
 I love working in such an agile space, and all the autonomy that comes with it.